-This travel seminar explores issues faced by Indigenous peoples of Guatemala, Nicaragua, or Mexico.
-Each group faces similar challenges that manifest differently due to the political, social, and cultural influences of the dominant culture in each country.
-Students will learn about sovereignty, land rights, economy, religion, cultural survival, women's issues, and political movements through site visits and interaction with Indigenous organizations.
+This travel seminar explores issues faced by indigenous people of the Americas.
+Each group faces similar challenges that manifest differently due to the political, social, and cultural influence about sovereignty, land rights, economy, religion, cultural survival, women's issues, and political movements through site visits of the dominant culture in each country.
+Students will learn and interact with indigenous organizations.